 We understand that students like to invite their classmates to birthday party events.
 However, in order to respect all of the students, party invitations may only be given out at school if all of the students in the class (classroom, not grade) are invited.
 If you choose to only invite a select number of students, please plan to mail the invitations.
-Students are allowed to bring purchased, pre-packaged treats for birthdays.
-Due to any number of different allergies, we will not allow homemade treats for students.
+Students are allowed to bring treats for birthdays.
+You will be informed at the beginning of the year with any extraordinary allergies and foods that need to be avoided.
 Please know that treats are not to be expected.